linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 Shares: 101.1

-# 4.2 Types of Investment Companies
+## 4.2 Types of Investment Companies

 In the United States, investment companies are classified by the Investment Company Act of 1940 as either unit investment trusts or managed investment companies.
 The portfolios of unit investment trusts are essentially fixed and thus are called "unmanaged."
 In contrast, managed companies are so named because securities in their investment portfolios are continually bought and sold: The portfolios are managed.
 Managed companies are further classified as either closed-end or open-end.
 Open-end companies are what we commonly call mutual funds.

-# Unit Investment Trusts
+### Unit Investment Trusts

 Unit investment trusts are pools of money invested in a portfolio that is fixed for the life of the fund.
 To form a unit investment trust, a sponsor, typically a brokerage firm, buys a portfolio of securities that are deposited into a trust.
 It then sells shares, or "units," in the trust, called redeemable trust certificates.
 All income and payments of principal from the portfolio are paid out by the fund's trustees (a bank or trust company) to the shareholders.

 There is little active management of a unit investment trust because once established, the portfolio composition is fixed; hence, these trusts are referred to as unmanaged.
 Trusts tend to invest in relatively uniform types of assets; for example, one trust may invest in municipal bonds, another in corporate bonds.
 The uniformity of the portfolio is consistent with the lack of active management.
 The trusts provide investors a vehicle to purchase a pool of one particular type of asset that can be included in an overall portfolio as desired.

 Sponsors of unit investment trusts earn their profit by selling shares in the trust at a premium to the cost of acquiring the underlying assets.
 For example, a trust that has purchased  \$5 million of assets may sell 5,000 shares to the public at a price of\$ 1,030 per share, which (assuming the trust has no liabilities) represents a $3\%$ premium over the net asset value of the securities held by the trust.
 The $3\%$ premium is the trustee's fee for establishing the trust.

 Investors who wish to liquidate their holdings of a unit investment trust may sell the shares back to the trustee for net asset value.
 The trustees can either sell enough securities from the asset portfolio to obtain the cash necessary to pay the investor, or they may instead sell the shares to a new investor (again at a slight premium to net asset value).
 Unit investment trusts have steadily lost market share to mutual funds in recent years.
-While mutual fund assets have soared, assets in such trusts declined from  \$105 billion in 1990 to only\$ 78 billion in 2021.
+While mutual fund assets have soared, assets in such trusts declined from  \$105 billion in 1990 to only \$78 billion in 2021.

-# Managed Investment Companies
+### Managed Investment Companies

 There are two types of managed companies: closed-end and open-end.
-In both cases, the fund's board of directors, which is elected by shareholders, hires a management company to manage the portfolio for an annual fee that typically ranges from  $.2\%$  to  $1.25\%$  of assets.
+In both cases, the fund's board of directors, which is elected by shareholders, hires a management company to manage the portfolio for an annual fee that typically ranges from  $0.2\%$ to $1.25\%$  of assets.
 In many cases the management company is the firm that organized the fund.
 For example, Fidelity Management and Research Corporation sponsors many Fidelity mutual funds and is responsible for managing the portfolios.
 It assesses a management fee on each Fidelity fund.
 In other cases, a mutual fund will hire an outside portfolio manager.
 For example, Vanguard has hired Wellington Management as the investment adviser for its Wellington Fund.
 Most management companies have contracts to manage several funds.

 Open-end funds stand ready to redeem or issue shares at their net asset value (although both purchases and redemptions may involve sales charges).
 When investors in open-end funds wish to "cash out" their shares, they sell them back to the fund at NAV.
 In contrast, closed-end funds do not redeem or issue shares.
 Investors who wish to cash out must sell their shares to other investors.
 Shares of closed-end funds are traded on organized exchanges and can be purchased through brokers just like other